DBBDX/Puzzle-Swap-SpotPass-BOSS/README.md

 Make sure StreetPass & SpotPass are enabled in Mii plaza

-Copy files to a new folder on the SD card
+Copy files to a new folder on the SD card **(if you’re using an FTP client, be sure to change the FTP transfer type from automatic to binary)**

 Go to FBI and select SD then go to the folder you copied